Cart 0

 Feb 2025

-• Currently, DAMB is working on generating the required master plan documents, maps, and cost estimates for submission to the Bureau of Land Management for review.
+• DAMB is working on generating the required master plan documents, maps, and cost estimates for submission to the Bureau of Land Management for review.
 In addition, we are meeting with local officials and stakeholders to build awareness of the project and garner their support.
 This process, while daunting, is essential for ensuring that the trails we will build at Smith, serve the recreational needs of Delta County residents, respect the history and ecology of this remarkable piece of the planet, and will be sustainable for generations into the future.
 Please consider making a donation to our effort by clicking the button below.

 March 2025